 In contrast, Aristotle suggests that self-discovery comes not from solitary self-examination of the senses, but rather from experience and observations of living things.
 At least Aristotle acknowledges the possibility of human experience.
 While Platonic dialogues frequently (and exoterically) ask the question ti esti or “what is it” in attaching universal names to particular things, but Aristotle is interested in how the world sorts itself out.
 Living things are being, and insofar as they are living, they are beings at work.
 And Aristotle is also concerned with what keeps these beings in order amidst nature at all.
 Thus, he looks for beings-at-work-staying-themselves.

 Plato, in his Timaeus, offers a pleasurable myth that seriously addresses deep questions in a playful manner, rather than a rational examination of the cosmos.
 Elsewhere in the Phaedrus, Socrates tells Phaedrus that he much prefers myth-making and story-telling, rather than more sober and rational criticisms, because self-knowledge is better attained through myth-making.

-In Aristotle’s On The Soul, he proceeds from commonly held assumptions, upward to a glimpse at truth, or at least a deeper understanding of the nature of things.
+In Aristotle’s On The Soul, he proceeds from commonly held assumptions, upward toward a glimpse at truth, or at least a deeper understanding of the nature of things.
 He begins with the commonly held belief that knowledge is “something beautiful and honored” (Book I, 402a), and begins with an inquiry into the soul, since the soul “is in some way the governing source of all things.”
 He runs through various impasses when defining the thinghood of the soul -Democritus, Pythagoras, and even Plato in his Timaeus.
 All these thinkers define soul by three things: motion, sense perception, and bodiliness (405b 12).